 Franziska (“Franzi”) joined Futurewise this February.
 She works to engage and educate the public about Futurewise’s programs throughout the state with a special emphasis on healthy waterways and shorelines.
 Originally from Germany, she moved to Seattle in 2008 and immediately fell in love with the beauty of Washington State.
 Franzi studied business administration with a focus on marketing and environmental economics at Ludwig-Maximilians-Universitaet in Munich.
 She started her career doing marketing for various for-profit industries.
 A few years ago, she decided to dedicate her skills and passion to the environmental field and joined People For Puget Sound as Community Educator.
 Her goal is to get people excited about our region, so they will become stewards of our land, resources, and creatures and support Futurewise’s mission to protect the land and build strong communities.

 Phone: (206) 343-0681 x121

-Monica Smith, Urban Policy Director
+Monica Smith, Director of Strategic Initiatives